6 Tips to Help You Write Effective Notes During Standardized Patient Encounters

-Writing patients notes is an essential part of passing the USMLE Step 2 CS.
-You must include notes that effectively educates the physician reviewing them with accurate information about standardized patient encounters.
+Writing patient’s notes is an essential part of passing the USMLE Step 2 CS.
+You must include notes that effectively educate the physician reviewing them with accurate information about standardized patient encounters.

 The reviewing physician has no idea what you and the patient discussed in the exam room.
 It’s up to you to relay the information using notes within 10 minutes, before moving on to the next standardized patient (SP).